Unaizah, Saudi Arabia: The Green Miracle

 Country: Saudi Arabia

-Finalist: Living Green for Water Icon
+2024 Awards: Living Green for Water Finalist

 For over a decade, the city of Unaizah has been on an ambitious mission to become a green and environmentally-friendly city.
 This vision manifested in a series of projects and initiatives that significantly impacted the environmental and social life of the city.